Semigroup Graded Stillman's Conjecture: Introduction

 After finding the right condition on $\Lambda$, the proof of Theorem \ref{thm:polynomial_stillman} ends up being very short.
 The key intuition is to leverage the known Stillman bound for the $\Z_+$-graded case by using bounded factorization to guarantee a nice regrading by $\Z_+$ for the ``if'' direction, and to construct an explicit counterexample using only non-bounded factorization for the ``only if'' direction.
 Even in the $\Lambda=\Z_+$ case proven by Ananyan and Hochster \cite{AnanyanHochster2016}, Theorem \ref{thm:polynomial_stillman} says something new; the same Stillman bound holds for families of varying $\Z_+$-gradings, with the bounds potentially getting tighter for polynomial rings whose support refines $\Z_+$.
-That is, by equipping a ring with a finer-graded structure, we can get better bounds for a given ideal, as shown in the following example.
+We end by discussing some other applications and further examples in Section \ref{sec: Applications and Examples}.